tochman/gustegarden/step_by_step_1.md

 $ yarn run cypress open
 ```

-At theis stage I will b e presented with some options on-screen that I will need to answer.
-Once htat is compleate, I want to go ahead and close Cypress for now, and do some manual configuration.
+At this stage I will b e presented with some options on-screen that I will need to answer.
+Once that is complete, I want to go ahead and close Cypress for now, and do some manual configuration.

 There is a new file in the root folder titled `cypress.config.js`.
 I that file, I want to add some settings that I like for Cypress: